John of God: Conversion

 Cidade experienced a major religious conversion on Saint Sebastian's Day (January 20) of 1537, while listening to a sermon by John of Ávila, a leading preacher of the day who was later to become his spiritual director and would encourage him in his quest to improve the life of the poor.
-At the age of 42, he had what was perceived at the time as an acute mental breakdown.
-Moved by the sermon, he soon engaged in a public beating of himself, begging mercy and wildly repenting for his past life.
+At age 42, he had what was perceived at the time as an acute mental breakdown.
+Moved by the sermon, he engaged in a public beating of himself, begging mercy and wildly repenting for his past life.
 He was incarcerated in the area of the Royal Hospital reserved for the mentally ill and received the treatment of the day, which was to be segregated, chained, flogged, and starved.
 Cidade was visited by John of Avila, who advised him to be more actively involved in tending to the needs of others rather than in enduring personal hardships.
-John gained peace of heart, and shortly after left the hospital to begin work among the poor.
+John gained peace of heart and shortly after left the hospital to begin work among the poor.